benwiz/graphics/NOTES.md

-# A README for my own notes during development that I don't want to pubish to NPM
+# A README for development

 ## How to deploy to NPM